Leo van de Pas: Genealogics

 Pas's interest in genealogy was matched by his early involvement in computer genealogy.
 He commissioned a bespoke DOS data entry program from Gary Louth, which turbo-charged his data entry rates.
 Collaborations with Colin and Rosie Bevan enabled him to extend his electronic holdings.
 A later collaboration with Brigitte Gastel Lloyd enabled him to start moving his data onto the World Wide Web.
 Later, in 2003, his collaboration with Ian Fettes (1945-2025) enabled him to develop and launch Genealogics, a substantial online reference website and database for medieval and other genealogy.
 This website is based on TNG software.
+Following the death of Ian Fettes, the website is nowadays managed by Leslie Mahler, FASG.

 Death and legacy

 On 17 August 2016, Pas died in Canberra, Australia following a short convalescence.

 While he never did establish an ancestral link between his own family history and any notable medieval family, he assisted numerous other people in achieving such connections.
-His Genealogics website continues to be one of the few free online reference databases covering the medieval and other periods, and, following the death of Ian Fettes, is nowadays administered by Leslie Mahler, FASG.
+His Genealogics website continues to be one of the few free online reference databases covering the medieval and other periods.
 His correspondence with actress Audrey Hepburn provided first-hand public clarification of her early family history.

 On 25 October 1988, he was invited by the Australian Prime Minister Bob Hawke to have lunch with the visiting Queen Beatrix of the Netherlands and her husband Prince Claus.